robfairh/arfc.github.io/manual/guides/katy/codereq.md

 # Contact me

-Only once you have tried _everything_ above and nothing has been clarified, should you email me.
+If you have tried _everything_ above and nothing has been clarified, then should you email me.
 The email should include your minimal working example or your detailed documentation of the problem (above).
 I may need a few days to look it over (so you may as well also add it to Stack Overflow in case they're